 - A child spends more time with the parent in homeschool than in a traditional school.
 This strengthens the bond between a parent and a child.
 A parent gets to participate more in the development of his child and thus he can influence it much more in this setup.

-- Conventional schools have rigid curriculums that are the same for all the children irrespective of their interests and capabilities.
+- Conventional schools have rigid curriculums that are the same for all children irrespective of their interests and capabilities.
 Homeschooling allows a parent to customize the learning for his child.
-You can decide what to teach your child and techniques that should be used.
+You can decide what to teach your child and the techniques that should be used.

-- Children are subject to an ever-growing competition and peer pressure in conventional schools.
+- Children are subject to ever-growing competition and peer pressure in conventional schools.
 This is not the case in a Homeschool.
 The child in a homeschool competes only against himself and his aim is to perform better than his last performance.
 This is a positive development.

 - Peer pressure in traditional schools can sometimes drive a child on the wrong path.
 They may indulge in activities that they are not supposed to.
 You can avoid such circumstances in a Homeschool.